 - commit to diversity, equity, social justice and inclusion and integrate them fully into our professional services, educational practices, and research endeavors.

-As sport psychology consultants in the Center for Sport Psychology and Performance Excellence, how we work, live, and interact with others is based on our five core values:
+As sport psychology consultants in the Center for Sport Psychology and Athlete Mental Health, how we work, live, and interact with others is based on our five core values: